 Backstory and Context

-Beaufort, South Carolina was home to Massachusetts businessman, teacher and Beaufort College founder, Milton Maxcy, after he moved in 1804.
-The town of Beaufort and the surrounding islands were founded by Englishmen mostly, who had previously settled in New England yet later decided to move South to pursue those agricultural ventures specific to the region.
+Beaufort, South Carolina was home to Massachusetts businessman, teacher and Beaufort College founder, Milton Maxcy, after he moved here in 1804.
+The town of Beaufort and the surrounding islands were founded primarily by Englishmen who had previously settled in New England yet later decided to move South to pursue those agricultural ventures specific to the region.
 Maxcy would begin construction on the house, but it would later be sold to South Carolina senator, planter, and lawyer, Edmund Rhett, in the mid 19th century.

 Rhett added a number of upgrades to the property, remodeling it in the Greek style.
 The Rhett house is not only a landmark because of the part it played leading up the Civil War, but also because of its quintessential old southern architecture.
 The house’s grand architectural elements are predominately improvements added on by the Rhetts.
 These features include the Ionic columns on the first level and the Corinthian columns on the second.
 The home also features a two-story veranda that runs all along the west, south, and east faces of the house with various piers and arches.
 When entering in the front door one is greeted by a large central stairway accented with a Palladian window.
 The house is a picture of old Southern wealth and architectural grace.